ilia-iliev/image_description_generator/README.md

 - Implement a server queue for expensive operations
 - Add some safety guards to server.
 I.e. - don't allow users to trigger model evaluation or downloading models from HuggingFace.
 Alternatively, those could be manually triggered instead through the API.
 - The service could be integrated with something like MLFlow for easier experiment result tracking
-- Some unit tests and assertions are always a good idea
+- Some unit tests and assertions are always a good idea.
+Could be auto-generated using something like Codium, but I decided that unit tests for PoC would be confusing.
+However, if the codebase grows, those would be very welcome.